rbleattler/IISLogManager/README.md

 The end goal is for this to support numerous forms of output.
 At the time of this update, it currently only supports output to **JSON**.

+## CLI

+The CLI is being developed using the dotnet 6.0.x sdk.
+When releases are made available I will try to make them self-contained, but they may contain the runtimes as side-by-side libraries.
+The interactive parts of the CLI are written using an ANSI library, and thus as of this time, do not work properly on older systems (Server 2012 R2 or older).
+For more information on this, check out this MS DevBlog.
+[24 Bit Color in Windows Consoles](https://devblogs.microsoft.com/commandline/24-bit-color-in-the-windows-console/)

 ## Usage

 > **Note**: This section is under construction.
 As this readme was adapted from a previous iteration of this project, this may be out of date.
 It will likely be moved to it's own directory with other documentation at a later time.